sayali-martal/Web_scrapping_and_analysing/README.md

 1. Preprocessing
   a.
 Covert numerical data into integers using regular expressions.
   b.
 Remove redundant data like "campaign title" data.
   c.
 Create dependent variable with use of "percent_complete" column.
 If percent_complete by the campaign is 100% or more, y variable will be 1 or else it'll be 0.
   d.
 Divide the data in training set and test data and scale it.
 2. Model testing
-  a.
-Amongst logistic regression, KNN, SVM, naive bayes, random forest and xgboost; xgboost has performed best with accuracy of --------------------------.
+  Amongst logistic regression, KNN, SVM, naive bayes, random forest and xgboost; xgboost has performed best with accuracy of 81% with test dataset.